 Being completely in control of her sound comes at a price.
 “You go kind of insane when you’re writing by yourself —you’re stuck with all your thoughts, there’s no-one next to you saying, ‘This is good!’
 It’s kind of a fragile thing, but that’s when it becomes magical.
 God, that’s so cheesy!
 But its true.”

-This quest to tell stories, and her will to express her own unique, genuine experiences, is the essence of Becky & The Birds.
+This quest to tell stories, and her will to express her own unique, genuine experiences, is the essence of Becky and the Birds.
 Though her initial journey through the industry may not have been plain sailing, at least some positive has come of it.
 “Since I started I’ve actually had so many female friends who’ve started producing—proving it’s possible is important,” she says.